janko/image_processing/doc/vips.md

   [-1, -1, -1]], 24
 ```

-You can assign a different convolution mask via the `:sharpen` option:
+You can also assign your own convolution mask:

 ```rb
 sharpen_mask = Vips::Image.new_from_array [